-Outlook 2013 does not use this method of storing auto-suggestions in a NK2 file but stores them in the “Suggested Contacts” instead – so simply copying over the NK2 file will no longer work – you have to import it.
+Outlook these days does not use this method of storing auto-suggestions in an NK2 file but stores them in the “Suggested Contacts” instead – so simply copying over the NK2 file will no longer work – you have to import it.

-So, I have the NK2 file – how do I import it into Outlook 2013?
+So, I have the NK2 file – how do I import it into Outlook?

-If you upgrade to Outlook 2013 from an older version, then the NK2 file is automatically imported upon starting Outlook 2013 for the first time so you do not have to worry.
+If you upgrade to any newer versions of Microsoft Outlook from an older version, then the NK2 file is automatically imported upon starting Outlook for the first time so you do not have to worry.

 However, if you create a new Outlook mail profile or when using Outlook on a new computer, you should import an existing NK2 file using the following method:

-Rename the NK2 file to the same name of your mail profile.
+Rename the NK2 file to the same name as your mail profile.

 You then need to start Outlook using a command line to import on load.
 To do this, run the following command: